mwiedemeyer/SPForms/README.md

     <script type="text/javascript" src="SPForms.2013.js"></script>

-If you want to use the people picker (in SP2013), add the following references to the existing SharePoint js files:
+If you want to use the people picker (in SP2013), add the following references to the existing SharePoint js files (before the SPForms.2013.js):

     <script src="/_layouts/15/clientforms.js"></script>
     <script src="/_layouts/15/clientpeoplepicker.js"></script>